Have you done an interview on Zoom or Skype and felt like it could have gone a lot better?

 And finally, practice using your webcam and make sure the video conference call app is working.

-While the video connection is live, ask what they can see in the background and make sure it’s not a pile of laundry or dirty kitchen dishes!
+While the video connection is live, ask your practice partner what they can see in the background.
+Make sure it’s not a pile of laundry or dirty kitchen dishes!

-The great thing about virtual interviews is that you can have a cheat sheet of notes and questions to refer to during the call that your interviewer can’t see.
+With virtual interviews you can have a cheat sheet of notes and questions to refer to during the call that your interviewer can’t see.

-Practice your interview ahead of time so you can make yourself a list of any necessary reminders.
+Practice your interview ahead of time and make yourself a list of any necessary reminders so you won’t forget anything important during your interview.

 Using the five tips for a great Zoom interview above you can set yourself up for a successful virtual interview.